Guidance on Assignment Submission

 Making sure your file isn't too large

 All assignments except the SRP should be submitted as a single file.
 The SRP should be submitted as two files (see above).
-It is important that you make sure all files that you submit are no larger than 10MB in size, as anything larger may not be able to be sent out easily to markers.
-If you submit something larger it may be returned and you'll be asked to reduce the size of it, and this will lead to a delay in it being marked.
+It is important that you make sure all files that you submit are no larger than 10MB in size.
 You will not be able to submit a file over 20MB via Moodle as this is the maximum file size for the system.
 It is your responsibility to ensure your assignment is small enough to be submitted on time.

 Below are some ways for reducing the size of your files and for merging multiple PDF and Word documents into one.

 Wherever possible we recommend that you use electronic documents to avoid the need to scan.
 If necessary, the multifunction printers in the Furness building can scan documents and email them to you.
-However, they don't reduce the file sizes very well by default.
-The following steps will reduce the file size of your document significantly.
+You can change resolution settings when scanning to obtain the smallest possible file size.
+However, smaller text may not be easily legible.
+If you have this problem, you should increase the darkness of scan while keeping the other settings.

 Ensuring images in Microsoft Word are optimised